Valladolid, Yucatán: Sights

 Valladolid is a popular city in which to explore the history and culture of the Yucatán Peninsula.
 Notable sights include the colonial-era ex-convent and church Convent of San Bernardino de Siena (named after saint Bernardino of Siena), which was built by Franciscan missionaries between 1552 and 1560 in the Sisal neighbourhood.

+This monastic complex is linked to the historic city center via the Calzada de los Frailes, a preserved 16th-century colonial avenue featuring restored masonry architecture and traditional Yucatecan street layouts.

-In downtown Valladolid is the Cathedral of San Servacio (named after Saint Servatius), located in the main square of the city.
+In downtown Valladolid is the Church of Saint Servatius (named after Saint Servatius), located in the main square of the city.
 The center of the city's grid-like road structure features a plaza — Parque Principal Francisco Cantón Rosado — surrounded by restaurants and shops and filled with "sillas tú y yo" common to the Yucatán peninsula.
 Located close to the heart of the city is the Cenote Zací, a landscaped freshwater cenote or underground sinkhole in which visitors can explore and swim.
 There is also a restaurant on the premises of the Cenote Zací and artisans selling handcrafts.
 Valladolid is a popular base for visiting nearby major Maya ruins such as Chichén Itzá and Ekʼ Balam, as well as Cenote Ik Kil.
 Many principal sites are marked with bilingual signage to make them more hospitable for English-speaking tourists.